 Changes in Ridesharing Insurance in Alaska

-Vehicle insurance is another issue.
-Under pressure from various states, transportation network companies (TNCs) like Uber are usually paying for some type of liability insurance, but the driver and his passengers may not be fully covered.
-Most TNCs don't pay for collision and comprehensive insurance, for example, and your personal auto policy probably won't cover "driving for hire."
+Transportation network companies (TNCs) are usually paying for some type of liability insurance, but the driver and his passengers may not be fully covered.
+Some TNCs don't pay for collision and comprehensive insurance, for example, and your personal auto policy probably won't cover "driving for hire."
 If you're a ridesharing driver or passenger, check with your insurance company to see what you need to be fully covered.

 Car Accidents in Alaska: How to File a Claim

 Law enforcement officers in Alaska investigate any auto accident involving injury, death or property damage greater than $500.
 If you've been in a minor crash with property damage but no injuries: